xiaohan2012/controversy_detection/README.md

   - incrementally partition the graph and incrementally update the controversy score
   - compare the score and running time with calculating the score from scratch
 - The skeleton code for simulation on twitter stream
+- Comparing through-put for both incremental (IC) approach and from-scratch (FS) approach
+- Periodical update improvement: track `last_updated_time` for each hashtag

 ## Todo

 These are must-do:

-1. Comparing through-put for both incremental (IC) approach and from-scratch (FS) approach
+1. Manually check some top controversial events
 2. Comparing controversy score of IC approach and FS approach
-3. Periodical update improvement: track `last_updated_time` for each hashtag
 4. Integrate top-k hashtag selection algorithm

 These are optional: